markrai/seen/API.md

 ### DELETE /asset/:id/permanent

-Permanently delete an asset from both the Nazr index and the original filesystem.
+Permanently delete an asset from both the Seen index and the original filesystem.
 Thumbnails/previews are removed as well.

 **Path Parameters**:
 - `id`: Asset ID